 We consider multiple factors when testing and reviewing ultra trail running shoes, from the obvious, such as comfort and weight, to the less obvious and intricate, such as sustainability and durability.

 The shoes in this group test were mostly put to work by ultra runner Kate Milsom in the hills of Bristol and beyond.
-A few also went to Milo and Chris (above), who run in the Surrey hills and the Yorkshire Dales respectively.
+A few also went to Milo and Chris (above), who run in the Surrey Hills and the Yorkshire Dales respectively.
 Click here for more info on how we test gear at LFTO.

 Best ultra trail running shoes in detail: